metazool/generative-infracgi/README.md

 ## Contact

-[Generative InfraCGI](https://mastodon.scot/@GenInfraCGI/with_replies) has its own Mastodon account and you are warmly invited to send pictures to it there and get back parallel responses to them.
+[Generative InfraCGI](https://mastodon.scot/@GenInfraCGI/with_replies) has its own <a rel="me" href="https://mastodon.scot/@GenInfraCGI">Mastodon</a> account and you are warmly invited to send pictures to it there and get back parallel responses to them.